jamie2210/CI_MS3_RR/TESTING.md

     * [Testing user stories](#testing-user-stories)
 3. [Bugs](#bugs)

-I consistently tested throughout the build of the project with Chrome developer tools, utilising print statements in python and checking for device compatibility at each stage opf the development.
+I consistently tested throughout the build of the project with Chrome developer tools, utilising print statements in python and checking for device compatibility at each stage of the development.
 _ _ _

 ## __Automated Testing__